History of Supportive Housing

 Throughout the 1990s, sustained by government and private resources, supportive housing proliferated and diversified.
 Project sponsors ranged from large social service agencies such as Catholic Charities and Volunteers of America to small neighborhood groups in communities throughout New York.
 The nation’s largest supportive housing project, the 652-unit Times Square Hotel, has demonstrated that the complexities involved in negotiating the financing, renovation and management of even extremely large buildings are not beyond the capabilities of innovative nonprofits.

-Renovation of the former welfare hotel began in 1991 when Common Ground purchased The Times Square.
+Renovation of the former welfare hotel began in 1991 when Common Ground (now Breaking Ground) purchased The Times Square.
 Because of the project’s size and scale, it was initially met with skepticism by those in the community.
 Common Ground carried out an extensive outreach effort to secure support from neighborhood groups, business leaders, long-time tenants of The Times Square and city government.
 With its partner, the Center for Urban Community Services, Common Ground used funding from federal, state and local programs to create a project that unites the most diverse range of tenants imaginable.
 In addition to housing and social services, Common Ground has created an economic development and job training program, offering on-site and off-site employment opportunities to supportive housing tenants around the city.